Recharge, Refine, Results

 I believe in recharging the body and refining skills to get the results you want.

 What does recharging the body mean?
-Often times, athletes think they need to continuously push through touch workouts day after day, sometimes multiple times a day, to achieve success.
-This is also considered overtraining.
-A lot of times this leads to injury which leads either modification of training or potentially full time off training.
+Often times, athletes think they need to continuously push through tough workouts day after day or overtraining their bodies to achieve success.
+This can lead to injury requiring modification of training or full time off training.
 Scientifically, high intensity exercise places physiologic stress on the muscles throughout the body causing breakdown of the muscle fibers.
 During rest is when the muscle building occurs.
 By allowing your body the time to rebuild muscle tissue in an organized manner and implementing recovery strategies, you are promoting strength, speed, and protection of joints.
 Are you ready to recharge your system to prepare for success?

 What skills do I need to refine?
 Refinement of skills includes swim technique, swimming in open water, bike handling, run gait form, transition skills, training and race day nutrition, and techniques for mental toughness.
 These skills can be broken down into more specific skills and techniques which are important to elevate your performance.
-Triathlon is a huge undertaking and has multiple components to it.
-You want to be prepared in all aspects of triathlon for your big race.
+Racing a Triathlon is a huge undertaking and has multiple components to it.
+You want to be prepared in all aspects of triathlon for your “A” race.
 Attention to a specific skill set such as swim technique or run gait analysis can be added on as an additional service to complement your training.
-I believe that communication between the athlete and coach is key to success so during our bi-weekly video chats and unlimited emails we will be discussing these skills.
+I believe that communication between the athlete and coach is key to success so through monthly video chats, weekly training tips, access to my private exercise library and unlimited emails we will be reviewing these skills.

 What results do I want to achieve?
 Setting goals is a crucial component to success in any endeavor including triathlon training and competition.
 Clear and well-defined goals provide a roadmap for progress, motivation, and focus to provide a purposeful and structured approach to physical activity.
 When creating goals, here are some key factors to implement.